How Much Does a Concrete Driveway Cost?

 Asphalt is not the most eco-friendly driveway option: Asphalt is made from petroleum, a limited natural resource.
 It requires intensive mining and processing that releases harmful VOCs (volatile organic compounds) into the atmosphere.
 Concrete is made from naturally occurring minerals and can be readily recycled when it’s reached the end of its lifespan.
 Well-maintained concrete lasts longer, so there’s less waste produced in the long term.

-Concrete Driveway Cost: DIY vs. Hiring a Professional
+Concrete Driveway Installation: DIY vs. Hiring a Professional

 Saving nearly half the price of concrete driveway costs can be tempting for many homeowners eager to DIY as many projects as possible.
 However, laying a concrete driveway is not a simple task by any stretch of the imagination.
 Even if the driveway were a simple flat rectangle, there are several complexities involved in making sure that the concrete for a driveway is properly mixed.
 There are additional complexities in making sure the driveway is level (yet sloped just enough for drainage) and correctly formed.
 Homeowners also don’t typically own the proper concrete equipment to complete this kind of job.
 The risk of pouring your own driveway is substantial since it could crack, cure poorly, or cause house foundation problems if it’s done incorrectly.